OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/media-services/media-services-dotnet-creating-live-encoder-enabled-channel.md

             SystemPreset = "Default720p",
             IgnoreCea708ClosedCaptions = false,
             AdMarkerSource = AdMarkerSource.Api,
-            // You can only set audio if streaming protocol is set to StreamingProtocol.RTPMPEG2TS.
+            // You can only set audio if streaming protocol is set tooStreamingProtocol.RTPMPEG2TS.
             AudioStreams = new List<AudioStream> { new AudioStream { Index = 103, Language = "eng" } }.AsReadOnly()
             };
         }